 Help Alleviate Knee Pain

-In recent years, Ben Patrick, the Knees Over Toes Guy, has popularized the concept of “bulletproofing” your knees.
+In recent years, Ben Patrick, known as the Knees Over Toes Guy, has popularized the concept of “bulletproofing” your knees.
 The idea is to strengthen the muscles, tendons, and ligaments around the knees, so as to stimulate blood flow and allow for better recovery around the joint, which typically does not get a lot of blood flow.

 Weight sleds are a big part of this methodology, with using them for reverse sled drags, a sled pull while walking backwards.
 With a moderate load, you’ll slowly walk backwards in a controlled fashion.
 While it doesn’t sound too daunting, it can fire up the quads like nobody’s business.
 Quite a few weightlifters at my gym use these movements in their warmups; even Garage Gym Reviews founder Coop Mitchell has used sleds for this purpose and noticed a difference in knee pain.